What can I do if decree is granted?

 What can I do if I did go to court?

 If you were in court when your case was called, or there was someone else there on your behalf, you can only challenge the decision if:

 - the court did not follow the correct procedures, or

 - the court did not use the law properly to make their decision.

 If you think that this might apply to your case, get advice immediately.
 An adviser will be able to help you establish whether you have the right to appeal and they may be able to put you in touch with someone who can help you do this.
 There are strict time limits for lodging appeals, so get advice straight away if you want to appeal.

-You can get advice from a Shelter advice centre or Citizens Advice, your local council or other local advice centre.
+You can get advice from Shelter Scotland's free housing advice helpline 0808 800 4444, Citizens Advice, your local council or other local advice centre.
 Use the Advice Services Directory to find agencies in your area.